 E. Excluding bulky goods premises and supermarkets.

-F. Other development not specified in this Table will be assessed in accordance with Section 1.5 of this Plan and the per person (residential), per worker (non-residential).
-Other development not specified in this table will be assessed in accordance with Section 1.5 of this Plan and the per person (residential), per worker (non-residential) and per PVT rates specified in Tables E1 and E2.
+F. Other development not specified in this table will be assessed in accordance with Section 1.5 of this Plan and the per person (residential), per worker (non-residential) and per PVT rates specified in Tables E1 and E2.